oracle-livelabs/goldengate/ggma-topologies/Bidirectional-replication-using-AdminClient/bidirectional-data-replication-using-AdminClient.md

 This lab describes how to use the Admin Client commands wrapped in an OBEY file to automatically set up Oracle GoldenGate processes on the `depl_north` and `depl_south` deployments.
 Considering that this is a bidirectional deployment configuration, both deployments send and receive data at the same time.

-The `depl_north` deployment is connected to the `DBNORTH` PDB and the `depl_south` deployment is connected to the `DBSOUTH` PDB.
+While the `depl_north` deployment is connected to the `DBNORTH` PDB, the `depl_south` deployment is connected to the `DBSOUTH` PDB.
 The deployments are already created in the environment.

-You will also check if the bidirectional replication works correctly, using the `dbnorth_dml_operations.sh` and `dbsouth_dml_operations.sh` scripts.
-These scripts automatically add DML records to the `DBNORTH` and `DBSOUTH`, respectively.
+You will also use the `dbnorth_dml_operations.sh` and `dbsouth_dml_operations.sh` scripts to automatically add DML records to the `DBNORTH` and `DBSOUTH` PDBs, respectively.

 After adding records, you can view the Extract Statistics to confirm that the committed transactions were captured.
 The `check_replication_activeactive.oby` script allows you to view the statistics for different Oracle GoldenGate processes.

-To check on the bidirectional replication for an active active set up, you need to prevent data looping or data duplication while replicating data from `DBNORTH` to `DBSOUTH` and from `DBSOUTH` to `DBNORTH`.
-To check that the bidirectional replication has happened successfully, run the `dbnorth_select.sh` script to view the INSERTS, UPDATES, DELETES records from `DBNORTH` to `DBSOUTH` and then run the `dbsouth_select.sh` script to view the INSERTS, UPDATES, and DELETES from from `DBSOUTH` to `DBNORTH`.
+To check if the bidirectional replication works correctly, you need to prevent data looping or data duplication while replicating data from `DBNORTH` to `DBSOUTH` and from `DBSOUTH` to `DBNORTH`.
+To check this, you will run the `dbnorth_select.sh` script to view the INSERTS, UPDATES, DELETES records from `DBNORTH` to `DBSOUTH` and then run the `dbsouth_select.sh` script to view the INSERTS, UPDATES, and DELETES from `DBSOUTH` to `DBNORTH`.

-After you have completed testing this scenario, using the REST API service endpoints, you must remove this replication setup so that you can test the same steps using the Admin Client.
-To delete this environment, use the `delete_replication_activeactive_curl.sh`.
+After you have completed testing this scenario, using the Admin Client, you must remove this replication setup so that you can test the same steps using the Admin Client.
+To delete this environment, use the `delete_replication_activeactive.sh`.

-The source deployment `depl_north` is connected to the `DBNORTH` PDB and the `depl_south` deployment is connected to the `DBSOUTH` PDB.
-The deployments are already created in the environment.

 Estimated Time: 10 minutes

 ### Objectives
 In this lab, you will:

-* Run the `add_replication_activeactive_curl.sh` script, which would automatically perform the following tasks:
+* Run the `add_replication_activeactive.oby` script, which would automatically perform the following tasks:

    * Add USERIDALIAS for the PDBs, DBNORTH and DBSOUTH on the CDB to connect to the database instance
    *	Add supplemental logging to the database schema `hr` (SCHEMATRANDATA) on `DBNORTH` and `DBSOUTH` PDBs